Confidentiality or Non-disclosure agreements

 What is a contract?

-While some contracts may be oral; the University and State of North Carolina require that all contracts for the University be in writing.
+While some contracts may be oral, NC State and the State of North Carolina require that all university contracts be in writing.
 This is accomplished through a written contract or a purchase order or by use of your P-Card.

 How can you tell if an agreement is a University contract?

-Who has authority to enter or approve contracts for NC State University?
+Who has authority to sign contracts for NC State University?

 Does the Office of General Counsel have recommendations about what types of contract terms to accept and what types to modify?

 Yes.
-The first recommendation is that you review the list on the Contracts Library website to determine if there is a standard agreement that fits your situation.
+The first recommendation is that you review the Contracts Library to determine if there is a standard agreement that fits your situation.